-- Spring Semester: Property, Civil Procedure, Criminal Law, Intro to International and Comparative Law and Legal Skills and Values II
+- Civil Procedure, Constitutional Law, Contracts, Criminal Law, Introduction to International and Comparative Law, Legal Skills and Values I, Legal Skills and Values II, Property, Torts

 Evening Division Students: Part-time, evening students will complete the 31 credit hours during the fall and spring semester of the first year, and the fall semester of the second.
 FIU Law will offer summer courses outside the Foundation Curriculum for students who wish to earn credits in the summer after their first year.

-- Fall Semester 2: Constitutional Law, Criminal Law and Intro to International and Comparative Law
+- Second Year, First Semester: Constitutional Law, Criminal Law, Introduction to International and Comparative Law

 After completing the Foundation Curriculum, students must also complete 59 credit hours of upper-level courses.
 Most of these courses are electives, but students must satisfy several upper-level requirements.
 These are the requirements that must be met:

 - Professional Responsibility: Students must pass this course with a C or better.

 - Litigation and Alternative Dispute Resolution: Students must take two courses that satisfy the litigation and alternative dispute resolution requirement.